CopenAir/Report/Design/Program Flow.md

 Enter Command:
 ```

-Alternatively we can just only use the commands for navigating, and then the user just have to figure those out
+Alternatively we can just only use the commands for navigating, and then the user just have to figure those out, and then not have the "select your action" thing.

 ## Choosing Location
 ```txt